 Air Quality metrics

 Since my AQ sensor has a PHP library for extracting data from the serial interface, I decided to continue using PHP.
-The PHP script updates values of the AQ metrics through POST requests made by another service (extract shown in the second script below) and provides the metrics in a format that Prometheus can scrape.
+The PHP script below updates values of the AQ metrics through POST requests made by another service (extract shown in the second script below) and provides the metrics in a format that Prometheus can scrape.

 <?php